Scholarships

 Amount: varies

-Deadline: PSAT given once in October of each year
+Deadline: PSAT is given once in October of each year

 4. ARTS Recognition and Talent Search

-Criteria: Students who demonstrate excellence in the disciplines of dance, film, jazz, music, photography, theater, visual arts, voice and writing.
-Additional information and applications are available online at www.ARTSawards.org or by calling 800-970-2787 ($40 application fee per discipline is required)
+Criteria: 2012 seniors who are 17-18 years old and demonstrate excellence in the disciplines of dance, film, jazz, music, photography, theater, visual arts, voice and writing.
+Additional information and applications are available online at www.ARTSawards.org or by calling 800-970-2787 ($35 application fee per discipline is required)

 5. Coca-Cola Scholarship

 Criteria: Well-rounded students, good grades, ACT scores, service and volunteerism, club and organization membership and leadership.
-Applications are available on line at www.coca-colascholars.org (Must use Explorer to access website)
+Must have a 3.0 GPA at the end of the junior year.
+Applications are available online at www.coca-colascholars.org

 6. Horatio Alger Association Scholarship Program